aibicn/gitone/README.md

 `export BOUFFALOLAB_SDK_ROOT=/opt/bouffalolab_sdk`

-## Compile BL602 ( main branch)
+## Compile Relay Code (main branch)

-`./scripts/build/build_examples.py --target bouffalolab-bl602-iot-matter-v1-light build`
+`./scripts/build/build_examples.py --target thirdreality-relay-light build`

-## Compile BL706 ( main branch)

-`./scripts/examples/gn_bouffalolab_example.sh lighting-app out/bouffalolab-bl706-night-light-light BL706-NIGHT-LIGHT module_type=BL706C-22 enable_cdc_module=true`

 ## Compiled Results

-at ./out directory
+at ./out/thirdreality-relay-light/ directory

+You can find the 'thirdreality-relay. bin' file there, and then you can burn the bin file to the device.